 If you bought a ticket today, you’d still pay all those taxes, but you’d be denied “full performance” of what you paid for.
 Why?
 Because the politicians who have proven they don’t care about us or their employees are holding that money hostage.

 As a software engineer, when designing a system, we design things so there is no single point of failure.
 If one piece fails completely, it should have little to no impact on the rest.
 The federal government is attempting to be one single monolithic beast such that when one small component fails, like the process of getting a budget approved, everything crumbles.
-Of course most of us are completely unaffected by the lack of these systems, but for the sake of those who are this perfectly demonstrates that the federal government should be shattered into a series of completely independent systems.
-Not only that, their monopoly power should be dissolved.
+Of course, most of us are completely unaffected by the lack of these systems, but for the sake of those who are this perfectly demonstrates that the federal government should be shattered into a series of completely independent systems.
+Not only that, but their monopoly power should also be dissolved.